 For all other employers, the 3 percent may be deducted from your paycheck, or paid by your employer.
 The employer makes this choice, and may change it at any time.

 Whether paid by you or your employer, the mandatory contribution benefits each member of the fund.
 It is sent to PERF and deposited in your DC.

 Not vested and vested for the purpose of determining non-taxable recovery is defined in the Important Terms section of this document.

-If you are not vested when you withdraw your ASA, the non-taxable amount is paid to you in a lump sum or in some cases, you can roll over the non-taxable amount.
+If you are not vested when you withdraw your DC, the non-taxable amount is paid to you in a lump sum or in some cases, you can roll over the non-taxable amount.
 If you are vested at withdrawal, IRS regulations require that part of your non-taxable benefit must be recovered over the life of the retirement benefit.
-Part of each monthly pension payment will be non-taxable until your entire post-tax contribution amount is recovered.
+Part of each monthly retirement benefit payment will be non-taxable until your entire post-tax contribution amount is recovered.
 Additional information can be found in the Taxation on the DC section in this document.

 Vesting is the status that determines eligibility for a retirement benefit.
 You must be vested to collect a retirement benefit.